 3. Have a way to grab student names (popsicle sticks in a cup are my favorite).
 Draw out one name, but do not announce the name or show the students the name.
 Just take a quick peek.

-4. Then the student do what you have instructed.
+4. Then ask the students do what you have instructed.
 (Walk to lunch, get ready for math, etc.)

 5. Monitor the students as they meet you expectation.